 By Cat Stardew.
 Last Updated 16th June 2022.
 This guide on road traffic accident claims will tell you how much compensation for anxiety after a car accident it’s possible to recover.

 While a large proportion of claims tend to be for physical injuries, you could also make a claim for psychological and emotional trauma following a car accident.
 This would include if you were made to suffer depression, Post-Traumatic Stress Disorder (PTSD) or anxiety after a car accident, you could make a personal injury claim to compensate you in your difficult time against a responsible party.

-How To Claim For Anxiety After Being In A Car Accident
+How Much Compensation For Anxiety After A Car Accident?

 If you have any questions about your potential claim, or you require further information about anxiety compensation, contact an expert from our team on 0800 652 3087.
 Our lines are open 24 hours a day.
 7 days a week.